rickcswanson/WordPress-Custom-Roles/README.md

 # WordPress-Custom-Roles
-This custom WordPress plugin minimizes unnecessary user roles by hiding them from the choices.
+This custom WordPress plugin minimizes unnecessary user roles by hiding them from the choices as well as changes the title of the chosen roles.